 These offerings include:

-The Geriatric Interest Group (GIG): Creation of this group four years ago gave students in all four years of medical school a formal framework in which to collaborate, develop, and validate their interest in geriatrics as an area of medical practice.
-The GIG is comprised of between 15 to 20 active members who serve as geriatric champions amongst their peer group, and develop a number of class-wide initiatives that relate to seniors.
-Dr. Barczi supervises and advises the student leaders of this group.
+The Geriatric Interest Group (GIG): Creation of this group four in the 1990's gave students in all four years of medical school a formal framework in which to collaborate, develop, and validate their interest in geriatrics as an area of medical practice.
+The GIG continues to be a forum for interprofessional education and is comprised of between 15 to 20 active members across 4 health disciplines (medicine, nursing, pharmacy and PAs) who serve as geriatric champions amongst their peer groups, and develop a number of class-wide initiatives that relate to seniors.
+Dr. Barczi and Dr. Irene Hamrick supervise and advise the student leaders of this group.

 Women in Medicine Mentoring Forum: Molly Carnes, MD, MS, has created this forum for first- and second-year women medical students to discuss and consider career options for women faculty in academic medicine.